 In 3:3-4, God is anxious to have a conversation with the patriarch.
 He calls out to him, “Moses, Moses!”
 We should be somewhat amazed that Moses felt compelled to speak back.
 I truly believe many would have run away at that moment, but Moses was not afraid.
 In 3:5, God tells Moses he wasn’t ready to approach the bush.
 He was told to “take off his sandals, for where he stands is holy ground.”
 May we learn a lesson from this verse.
 Approach God carefully, respectfully, and with the highest regard for who He is.
 To be in God’s presence isn’t your right, it’s a privilege.

 By 3:6, Moses has come to know who is speaking.
 When God defines Himself as the “God of Abraham, Isaac, and Jacob,” He is not limiting Himself, instead, He is revealing Himself.
 I am sure Moses knew the stories of these men.
 He knew of the promise.
 He knew of God’s great faithfulness to them.
 After that statement, Moses must have known the One who spoke to Him is the same God who spoke to them.
 For all intents and purposes, this means Moses will not bring some new or unknown God to his people, but rather a fuller revelation of the One whom they have known.¹ His fear to “look upon God,” was a sign of respect and humility.
-James 4:10 sheds light on this scene when it says, Humble yourselves in the sight of the Lord, and He will lift you up.”
+James 4:10 sheds light on this scene when it says:

 In 3:7-10, God lays out His plan for Moses.
 Notice the details that unfold.
 God says He has seen the oppression of “My people in Egypt,” and “I know their suffering,” in 3:7.
 He also says, “I have come down to deliver them out of Egypt and bring them up from that land to a place flowing with milk and honey,” in 3:8.
 He repeats Himself from earlier by once again saying “I have seen the oppression with which the Egyptians oppress them,” in 3:9.
 And finally in 3:10, He says, “I will send you to Pharaoh that you may bring My people out of Egypt.”
 I’d encourage you to see the similarities between this verse and John 20:21 when Jesus says to His Apostles, “Peace to you!
 As the Father has sent Me, I also send you.”
 It seems these verses imply proactive participation on God’s part, not reactive leadership.
 He is interjecting Himself into their lives instead of the other way around.